symfony/symfony-docs/book/page_creation.rst

 * each **environment** is accessible via a different front controller (e.g.
   ``app.php`` and ``app_dev.php``) and loads a different configuration file.

-From here, each guide will introduce you to more and more powerful tools and advanced concepts.
+From here, each chapter will introduce you to more and more powerful tools and advanced concepts.
 The more you know about Symfony2, the more you'll appreciate the flexibility of its architecture and the power it gives you to rapidly develop applications.